 The Cranmer Award for Worship was first awarded by Archbishop Justin Welby in March 2016.
 It is named after Thomas Cranmer, Archbishop of Canterbury from 1533 to 1555, who wrote the Book of Common Prayer.
 It recognises outstanding contributions to all aspects of worship in the Church, including both words and music.
 It shows the words ‘Kyrie’ and a musical stave.

-The nine non-academic awards listed above will next be awarded in the spring of 2017.
+The nine non-academic awards listed above will next be awarded in the Spring of 2018.

 Self-nominations are not accepted.
 Nominations providing insufficient information may not be considered.

-Completed nomination forms should be submitted by 30 September 2017 by email or in hard copy to:
+Completed nomination forms for 2019 should be submitted by 30 September 2018 by email or in hard copy to: